chriscasa95/aws-iot-raspi-sensor/README.md

     LAT=47.667558
     LONG=9.179454

 Than install or enable `sensor.service`.
-This can for example be done by using the firstrun.sh script at the first boot.
+This can for example be done by using the `firstrun.sh` script at the first boot.
+This shellscript is viewable in the `raspi` folder.

+# For website details ...
+... take a look at the `dashboard` folder.

 # Important